 What is Energy Server Service queencreek?

 The Energy Server Service queencreek is related to Intel Driver Update Utility and Intel Energy Checker.
 It belongs to the esrv_svc.exe executable file that comes with Intel Energy Checker Energy Server Service Software developed by Intel.
+No matter whether you use Windows 11, Windows 10, or any other version, you can find this process for sure.

 This file might be located at one of these locations: